 - Don’t let the fabric sit in the dryer (or washer, for that matter) for hours before removing it–this isn’t college anymore!

 - Wring out extra water after washing to decrease dry time.

 - Draping or hanging super wet fabric can introduce distortion or extra stretch, so be careful.
 We’ve all improperly hung wet clothes before, and they’ve stretched out and had hanger marks, right?

 Some knits don’t wrinkle in the wash, but others do.

 If you need to remove wrinkles, press with an iron and a pressing cloth.
 Iron your fabric in a pressing motion rather than a dragging motion, which can stretch fabric.

 Also, use a temperature compatible with your fabric’s fiber content.

 Fabrics composed of synthetic fibers like polyester or rayon don’t respond well to high temperatures, so be careful not to leave permanent shiny marks from hot, direct heat.

-I highly recommend prewashing knit fabrics before sewing so you can discourage shrinking, remove chemicals, and decrease likelihood of dyes running later.
+In conclusion, I highly recommend prewashing knit fabrics before sewing so you can discourage shrinking, remove chemicals, and decrease the likelihood of dyes running later.

-Follow the simple steps outline above, and you’ll be ready to sew your next knit fabric project in no time!
+Follow the simple steps outlined above, and you’ll be ready to sew your next knit fabric project in no time!